Project Status: PLANNING

 Project Details

 The Wabasha Relocation Project includes relocating 13.3 miles of 161-kilovolt (kV) transmission line between Plainview Township and Greenfield Township in Wabasha County, Minn.
-It also includes building a new substation near the city of Kellogg, Minn.
+It also includes building a new substation near the City of Kellogg, Minn.

 Current Project Status